Meet the Humans behind the Healing

 LEAD SOCIAL WORKER & ADHD SPECIALIST

-Bre Wandrych is a Lead Social Worker at Creative Continuum Therapy and a dedicated specialist in neurodivergent-affirming care for adolescents, teens, and young adults.
-A Licensed Master Social Worker (LMSW), Bre focuses on supporting individuals navigating ADHD, autism, giftedness, perfectionism, and identity development, particularly those who often feel caught between being “too much” and “not enough.”
-Their work centers on helping clients build self-trust, emotional awareness, and confidence in who they are, not who they feel pressured to be.
+Bre Wandrych is a Lead Social Worker at Creative Continuum Therapy and a dedicated specialist in neurodevelopmental and neurodivergent-affirming care for adolescents, teens, and young adults.
+A Licensed Master Social Worker (LMSW), Bre is passionate about supporting individuals navigating ADHD, autism, giftedness, twice-exceptionality (2e), perfectionism, identity development, and major life transitions.
+Their work is rooted in helping clients better understand themselves, embrace their strengths, and build confidence in navigating a world that is not always designed for the way they think and learn.

-Known for a warm, collaborative, and strengths-based clinical style, Bre integrates expressive arts, movement-based regulation, and insight-oriented conversation to create therapy experiences that feel authentic, accessible, and deeply affirming.
-They are especially passionate about supporting neurodivergent and LGBTQ+ youth and young adults, helping clients develop practical emotional regulation skills while cultivating self-acceptance and resilience.
-Bre also partners closely with parents, offering guidance and education to help families better understand and support their neurodivergent teens.
+Known for a warm, collaborative, and strengths-based clinical style, Bre integrates expressive arts, movement-based regulation, mindfulness, and insight-oriented conversation to create therapy experiences that feel authentic, accessible, and deeply affirming.
+They are particularly passionate about supporting neurodivergent and LGBTQ+ youth and young adults as they explore identity, relationships, belonging, and independence.

 -